 The Unique Architecture of the Opera House

-There is no doubt that in terms of the building’s architecture, it is certainly exceptional and impressive.
+There is no doubt that the building’s architecture is exceptional and impressive.

-The exterior of the building, facing the Ringstrasse, is the part that survived the shelling during World War II and has stood since 1869.
-The outer walls are designed in a Renaissance style with many arches, and its balcony facing the Ringstrasse emphasizes its nature as a public building.
+The exterior facing the Ringstrasse survived the shelling of World War II and has stood since 1869.
+Designed in a Renaissance style, the façade features numerous arches, and the balcony overlooking the Ringstrasse emphasizes its public character.

 The building itself is not symmetrical, and its rear part is wider than its front part.
 The stage and the surrounding rooms are located in the rear of the building, and the auditorium is in the front.